Josefina Velázquez de León: Career

 During the 1930s, Velázquez de León published recipes in the Poblano publication Mignon Magazine.
 These recipes were focused on home cooking and giving guidelines to women about how to start a small home business.
 This experience led her to form the Velázquez de León Cooking Academy by the end of the decade.
 In the cooking school, Velázquez de León traveled to various states of the country promoting a national gastronomy proposal based on the relationship between good eating, family spending, nutrition, history, and regional cuisine.
 Velázquez de León promoted a revaluation of home cooking in addition to classifying and cataloging the diversity of dishes of national cuisine.
 In her cooking classes she taught modules and subjects such as: daily simple cooking, modern cooking, haute cuisine, simple baking, artistic jellies, and Mexican specialties.

 In 1936, Velázquez published her first cookbook Manual practico de cocina.

-By the mid-1940s, Velázquez started her publishing house, Ediciones J. Velázquez de León, which was dedicated exclusively to publishing Mexican and international cookbooks and periodicals.
+By 1937, Velázquez started her publishing house, Ediciones J. Velázquez de León, which was dedicated exclusively to publishing Mexican and international cookbooks and periodicals.
 Publications were distributed through correspondence, sending classes to students in other states by mail until the 1960s, making her a pioneer in this field.
-Her work Platillos regionales de la República Mexicana (1946) highlighted the culinary identity and characteristics of the food from more than half of the Mexican states.
+Her work Platillos regionales de la República Mexicana (1946) highlighted the culinary identity and characteristics of the food from the then 29 Mexican states.
 In her book, Cómo cocinar en los aparatos modernos (1949), she updated cooking techniques by teaching how to cook in Presto's express cooker, Ekco's miracle oven, and Oster's and Sunbeam's electric mixers.
 Velázquez de León ultimately published more than 140 cookbooks across her career.

 In addition to publishing, Velázquez ventured into radio and television broadcasting.
 In February 1946, she launched her daily radio show La flojera en la cocina on station XEW.
 She also created programming for other Mexico City radio stations (specifically XEQ, XEK, and XEJP), and she eventually compiled many of the featured recipes into a book entitled La cocina en el aire.
 In the early 1950s, she developed the first cooking program for Mexican television, entitled El Menu de la Semana.
 As with her radio program, El Menu de la Semana resulted in publications, namely a series of Tele-cocina booklets.